Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Introduction

-The second property is that of being fractal.
+The second additional property of interest of a tempered monoid is that of being {\em fractal}.
 We can divide a segment in a fractal way as follows.
 First we halve it.
-Then we halve each half and so on, indefinitely.
-See Figure~\ref{f:fractaldivisionofaninterval}.
-The same idea can be applied by dividing the interval into two parts in a given proportion, not necessarily into two equal parts.
+We call this a bisection of the interval since the two parts in which we divide the interval are equal.
+Then we halve each half and so on, indefinitely (see Figure~\ref{f:fractaldivisionofaninterval} (a)).
+The same idea can be applied by dividing the interval into two parts in a given proportion, not necessarily into two equal parts, and so, not necessarily a bisection.
 Next, divide each of the parts following the same proportions as in the first cut.
-Divide again each of the parts in the same proprtions and so on.
-We obtain an apparently chaotic but strictly fractal partition.
-See Figure~\ref{f:fractaldivisionofanintervalnonbisectional}.
+Divide again each of the parts in the same proportions and so on.
+We obtain an apparently chaotic but strictly fractal partition (see Figure~\ref{f:fractaldivisionofaninterval} (b)).

-Something similar happens to the harmonic series if we take the octave as the segment to be divided and restrict to the twelve-tone equal temperament approximation of harmonics.
-We can observe that in each next octave in the harmonic series, the intervals appearing in the previous octave are divided always into two parts with the same portions.
-See Figure~\ref{f:l}.
+Similarly, take the octave as the segment to be divided and restrict to the twelve-tone equal temperament approximation of harmonics.
+We can observe that in each next octave in the harmonic series, the intervals appearing in the previous octave are divided always into two parts with the same portions (see Figure~\ref{f:l}).
 Observe that the octave between the second and fourth harmonics is divided by the third harmonic leaving $7/12$ of the octave on the left and $5/12$ on the right.
-The two intervals obtained now, $C-G, G-C$, are then repeated within the octave comprised between the fourth and eighth harmonics and subsequently divided leaving the best possible approximation (restricted to the twelve-tone equal temperament) of $7/12$ of the interval on the left and the best possible approximation of $5/12$ of the interval on the right, thus obtaining $C-E,E-G$ and $G-Bb,Bb-C$.
-Each black note in Figure~\ref{f:l} is a new note that did not appear in any previous octave, and which divides an interval of two notes appearing in the previous octave in the same portions of approximately $7/12$ of the interval on the left and $5/12$ of the interval on the right.
+The two intervals obtained now, C-G, G-C, are then repeated within the octave comprised between the fourth and eighth harmonics and subsequently divided leaving the best possible approximation (restricted to the twelve-tone equal temperament) of $7/12$ of the interval on the left and the best possible approximation of $5/12$ of the interval on the right, thus obtaining C-E, E-G and G-B$\flat$, B$\flat$-C. Each black note in Figure~\ref{f:l} is a new note that did not appear in any previous octave, and which divides an interval of two notes appearing in the previous octave in the same portions of approximately $7/12$ of the interval on the left and $5/12$ of the interval on the right.
+The division of the octave into $12$ equal parts is used here in the introduction for simplicity.
+In the following sections all possible divisions of the octave are considered {\em a priori}.